Are you experiencing the affect of Blue Monday?

 Even with its critics, the idea of Blue Monday has remained in the public conscious.
 It doesn’t look like going anywhere soon.
 Though it is seen as a day when people are at their lowest, it is always important to remember that is not meant to be taken too seriously.
 It is interesting to know that Cliff Arnall has also calculated that the happiest day of the year.
 This is usually sometime in June, close to Midsummer.

-QuidMarket have lots of helpful advice on their website.
+QuidMarket have lots of helpful advice on their website regarding short term loans and other areas of the finance industry.
 They endeavour to do everything they can to help customers work through difficult times.
 For more information please visit our Help and Advice page.

 Help and advice